The Roots of Progress Fellowship

 Program Advisors

-As you explore writing in progress studies as a career option we introduce you to those who’ve already made it: successful, established writers in progress studies as well as leaders of progress-related organizations, editors, and content experts in our two cause area tracks of AI and Heavy Industry.
+As you explore writing in progress studies as a career option we introduce you to those who’ve already made it: successful, established writers in progress studies as well as leaders of progress-related organizations, editors, and content experts in our two cause area tracks of agriculture and health, longevity and biotech.
 You’ll have a chance to meet with and learn from the best!

 Progress intellectuals and writers